tlamedia/gtm-kit/readme.txt

 #### Bugfixes:
 * The Contact Form 7 "Load JavaScript" setting now shows the recommended choice as selected when the setting has never been saved.

+#### Other:
+* New `gtmkit_option_value` filter runs on every option read, including unknown keys, so add-ons can resolve a value from an alternative source (for example a network-level override) without changing the core read path.
+* New `gtmkit_shell_v2` filter opts a site into GTM Kit's new settings interface and doubles as a kill-switch; while it is active the settings admin menu collapses to a single entry.
+The classic settings interface remains the default.

 = 2.15.0 =

 Release date: 2026-06-12